jortsmoder/wikiofdark.art/docs/index.md

 Here is a non-exhaustive list of surgeons that are talked about sometimes.
 My research in this area is relatively non-exhastative so DYOR and maybe update this.

+#### Surgery order

+Before getting FFS, some surgeons reccomend extracting any wisdom teeth (see: [DB article on this](https://deschamps-braly.com/jaw-contouring-ffs-and-wisdom-teeth/){.source-link}), as should you have complications when older (typically in 30s) this could affect results after removal.

+If getting a tracheal shave, it can sometimes affect ability to get [VFS](#vocal-feminisation-surgery-vfs) in the future.
+It is worth discussing with both FFS and VFS surgeons about this.

 #### FFS Surgeons

 Some famous ones are DB, Keojampa, Mardirossian, Harrison Lee.
 See [reddit discussion on their styles](https://old.reddit.com/r/Transgender_Surgeries/comments/1c6dw4j/comment/l018xdj/){.source-link}.
 In Europe, QQ seems to be the current meta, some are happy with FT but doesn't seem worth the cost.
 There are others also I guess.
 I probably should write a better list some time.